Are you hesitant to hike in the winter because of the weather?

 - A base layer to wick moisture away from your skin.
 Synthetics or wool work great.
 Do not use cotton (“cotton kills”), which absorbs moisture and will make you cold.

 - An insulating mid layer.
-Fleece or a down vest or jacket are good options.
+Fleece or a insulated vest or jacket are good options.
+If rain or other wet precipitation is in the forecast, consider synthetic insulation, which performs better when it’s wet.

 - A shell to repel moisture, like a rain jacket.